MatthiasZepper/whisper-dockerized/README.md

 ### Running on Github Actions

+This repository also contains a Github Action workflow to build the container image.

+To run the workflow successfully, you need to fork the repository and create your own repository secrets.
+Navigate to *Settings* and then to *Secrets*, where you need to create the two secrets `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN`.
+Both will be needed by the workflow to upload the finished container image to Docker Hub.

+The workflow can be dispatched manually in the *Actions* tab.
+Choose the desired settings in the dialogue and launch the workflow run.

 ## Command-line usage

 To run the containerized version of the Whisper model, invoke the container like so